General context, key principles and hot topics

 40 Does the attorney–client privilege apply equally to in-house and external counsel in your country?

 Yes, although not in the context of an antitrust and competition investigation by the European Commission.
+This exception may well also apply to other EU investigations, such as state aid and merger control.
+Consequently, where competition matters and other matters in which EU bodies might get involved at a later stage are concerned, it is best to involve external counsel.
 In-house counsel must always be careful to ensure that they distinguish between legal advice and advice that is commercial in nature, since the latter will not attract legal professional privilege.

-Advice sought from foreign lawyers in investigations in the UK is subject to the same legal professional privilege as advice sought from lawyers within the UK.
+Advice sought from foreign lawyers in investigations in the United Kingdom is subject to the same legal professional privilege as advice sought from lawyers within the United Kingdom.
 The UK courts will apply UK law on privilege to determine the extent to which privilege applies.
 If a document satisfies the test for legal advice privilege or litigation privilege under UK law, the document will be treated as privileged.
 This decision is made regardless of whether that document would not have been privileged under a foreign law.

 This principle can have the opposite effect in respect of any documents that would be privileged under foreign law but do not meet the requirements for privilege under UK law.
-The foreign privileged documents would not attract legal professional privilege in the UK.
+The foreign privileged documents would not attract legal professional privilege in the United Kingdom.

 42 To what extent is waiver of the attorney–client privilege regarded as a co-operative step in your country?
 Are there any contexts where privilege waiver is mandatory or required?